 - Co-create with your consumers in meaningful ways and allow them to be the stars of the show.

 - By embracing this philosophy in your community marketing efforts, your brand will appear more authentic and organic.

 Word-of-mouth is a powerful tool.
 Consumers are far more likely to be interested in your brand if they hear about it from their peers instead of the brand itself.

-Promoting UGC is one way to take advantage of word-of-mouth promotion.
-Find the most relatable and genuine examples to show to the world, and you can organically increase brand awareness and reach.
+- Promoting UGC is one way to take advantage of word-of-mouth promotion.
+Find the most relatable and genuine examples to show the world, and you can increase brand awareness and reach organically.

 Establish a Meaningful Value Exchange

-Promoting offers, discounts, giving points and badges, or setting up a rewards program are all great ways to start rewarding your audience for participating in your community.
+- Promoting offers and discounts, giving points and badges, or setting up a rewards program are all great ways to start showing your audience you appreciate them for being a member.

 Maintain a Feedback Loop